 The Public Education and Outreach Program Element focuses on educating the public about the potential impact of stormwater discharges on receiving waters.
-Increased public knowledge about how their actions and choices affect stormwater and ultimately the area water bodies.
+Increased public knowledge about how their actions and choices affect stormwater and ultimately the water bodies of Yakima County.
 Public Education should result in increased public acceptance and support of the stormwater program.